-- 19 Most of the performance information the Council provides to senior leaders talks about activities and outputs.
-We found limited examples of where the Council presents information on outcomes and an assessment of progress against the outcomes the Council is seeking to achieve.
-This limits the ability of senior leaders to understand the impact of the Council's activities and assess whether it is meeting its overall objectives. - 20 The Council's Annual Report 2021-22 contains a section under each of the 13 Well-being Objectives entitled 'Is anyone Better Off?'
-These sections contain case study examples to show where the work of the Council has made a difference.
-These examples contain a range of information, including feedback and quotes from service users.
-The quarterly Observation Reports and associated dashboards also contain some examples of outcome information.
-Sharing this information can help senior leaders understand the impact of the Council's activities.
-However, the small number of examples does not provide a comprehensive picture of performance and does not enable senior leaders to fully understand the impact of the Council's activities.
+- 19 Most of the information the Council provides to senior leaders describes activities and outputs, rather than outcomes.
+We found limited examples of where the Council presents information on outcomes and the assessment of progress against the outcomes the Council is seeking to achieve.
+This limits the ability of senior leaders to understand the impact of the Council's activities and assess whether it is meeting its overall objectives. - 20 The Council's Corporate Strategy 2022-27 and Self-Assessment Report 2021-22 contain sections on Improving Outcomes which provide examples of the difference the Council's work has made.
+The information in these sections is drawn from a range of evidence sources to help provide a holistic view of its performance.
+However, aside from these sections in the two reports, the reporting of outcomes is limited.
+This small number of examples does not provide a comprehensive picture of the Council's performance and does not enable senior leaders to fully understand the impact of the Council's activities.

-Page 6 of 12 - Use of performance information: service user perspective and outcomes - Carmarthenshire County Council
+Page 6 of 12 - Use of performance information: service user perspective and outcomes - Ceredigion County Council